 Background to the Chengdu Teahouse Project

 In July 2015, sound artists Madeleine Flynn and Tim Humphrey, vocalist Carolyn Connors, master Sheng player Wang Zheng-Ting and performance maker Felix Ching Ching Ho joined Chamber Made’s Creative Director, Tim Stitz, and Artistic Associate Christie Stott on a residency at the Sichuan Conservatory of Music.
 There, they joined forces with four local Chinese artists – all current students or recent graduates from the Conservatory – towards developing a collaborative method of composing a new work.
 After two weeks of intensive artistic sharing and musical exploration, the residency concluded with an impromptu performance in a teahouse on Chengdu’s Narrow Alley as well as an open workshop/rehearsal in the beautiful bamboo-rich Wangjianglou Park.

 In 2016 the team continued its collaboration with the Sichuan Conservatory further developing the work via intensive workshop periods with Australian artists and a short rehearsal and development period in Chengdu.
 The specifics of the work began to take shape and Between 8 and 9 is the piece that has emerged from this extensive research and development.

-Artists from Between 8 & 9 were invited to perform at the Sichuan Victoria Sister State Banquet in Chengdu in September 2016.
+Artists from Between 8 and 9 were invited to perform at the Sichuan Victoria Sister State Banquet in Chengdu in September 2016.
 Creative Director Tim Stitz attended this dinner along with five of the performers.

 Between 8 and 9 is the result created from a multi-year international and intergenerational dialogue where multiple languages and idioms have been spoken, shared, played, crafted and performed.
 We were thrilled to host our Chinese collaborators in Melbourne and Castlemaine for the premiere seasons as part of the inaugural Asia TOPA, and then having the opportunity to perform with them in their home city of Chengdu.